Katherine Devereux Blake

 Katherine Devereux Umsted Blake (July 10, 1858 – February 2, 1950) was an American educator, peace activist, women's rights activist, and writer.
 She served for 34 years as the first principal of PS 6, a.k.a.
-The Lillie Devereaux Blake School.
+The Lillie D. Blake School in New York City.

 Early years and education

 Katherine Devereux Umsted Blake was born in New York City, on July 10, 1858.
 Her parents were Frank Geoffrey Quay Umsted and Lillie Devereux Blake.
-She was educated at Miss Walker's School, and St. Mary's School.
-She graduated from the Normal College, 1876.
-She studied at the School of Pedagogy, New York University, 1887–88.
+She was educated at Miss Walker's School, and Saint Mary's School.
+She graduated from the Normal College in 1876.
+She studied at the School of Pedagogy, New York University from 1887–88.

 Career

 Blake served as Principal of Public School No. 6, in 1894.
 She organized the first evening high school for women in New York City, 1897.
 She served as Chair of the committee of teachers and principals that framed and presented to Mayor William Russell Grace the petition asking for the appointment of women on the Board of Education.
 She called together the committee of women teachers and principals who made the first effort to secure adequate salaries for city teachers.
 She spoke in reply to President Franklin D. Roosevelt when he addressed the National Educational Association.
 She compiled the first statistics showing the number of dark and badly lit rooms in public schools.
 She was a contributor of verse and prose to periodicals.
 Blake served as vice-president of the Association of Women Principals of New York City.
 She was a member of the Special New York City Commission of the National Educational Association, and the Executive Committee of the Normal College Alumnae.
 She was also a charter member of the Society of Political Study.
 Blake favored woman suffrage.